arduino-libraries/Arduino_NineAxesMotion/README.md

 -------------------------------------------------------------------------------
-There are 4 examples with the NAxisMotion library.
+There are 4 examples with the 9 Axes Motion library.

- - BareMinimum: This example code is as the name says the minimum code required to use the NAxisMotion sensor shield.
+ - BareMinimum: This example code is as the name says the minimum code required to use the 9 Axes Motion shield.

  - Euler: This example code reads out the Euler angles in the NDoF mode to the Serial Monitor.
 It also reads out the Calibration Status.
 Each sensor